If you’re looking to get off the beaten path in one of the most cosmopolitan cities in the world, then you’re in for a spectacular treat.

 - The Smile Face Museum.
 This wacky space should be ranked as one of the top 10 unusual things to do in New York.
 It is a tribute to the classic yellow smiley face created in the 1960s.
 What started as a private collection in 1992, grew into an enormous assembly of toys, clothes, bags, posters, and all kinds of items featuring smiley faces.

 - Museum of the American Gangster.
 A former speakeasy in Manhattan, this East Village spot is like a time machine that brings you back to a dark period of the city’s history.
 All the prominent figures from the prohibition period are featured here via different items and memorabilia.
 The collection is related to Al Capone, Meyer Lansky, and other gangsters that once made the streets unsafe.
+Tip: Apart from housing some of the weirdest things to do in NYC, East Village is one of the best areas to stay in New York for foodies and partygoers.

 - The Robotic Church.
 Even if you consider churches to be quite alike, this one will definitely surprise you.
 What used to be the Norwegian Seaman’s Church is now home to dozens of handmade robots.
 Some of them are 15 ft.
 (4.57 m) tall.
 That alone is enough to earn the church a spot among the most unusual things to do in New York.
 The contrast between the old building and the technologically advanced pieces is staggering.